strongjz/jamesstrong.dev/content/post/2024/2024-10-03-A-Day-In-the-Life-Giaint-Swarm.md

 ---
-title: "A day in the life of a maintainer"
+title: "Giant Conversations Episode #23 - A day in the life of a maintainer"
 date: 2024-10-03
 tags:
 - kubernetes